What is the Vaccine Injury Compensation Program?

 By filing a claim through the VICP, the injured party is petitioning the court for compensation from the Trust Fund.
 Petitioners can recover compensation for pain and suffering, lost wages, and reimbursement of past and future medical expenses.
 Payouts for certain vaccine injuries have reached millions.

-Vaccine Injury Claims are complicated and we would always recommend retaining a lawyer to file your claim.
+Vaccine injury claims are complicated and we recommend retaining a licensed vaccine lawyer to file your claim.

 Under the rules of the program, your lawyer is also paid through the program funds, meaning you do not pay any attorneys fees.
 The general process for filing a claim is as follows: